WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Database normalization is a critical process in database design with objectives of optimizing data storage, improving data integrity, and reducing data anomalies.
 Organizing data into normalized tables greatly enhances efficiency and maintainability of a database system.
 ### MySQL Access Log View by Browser - 1 of 72 schema views
-Current schema views are Access and Error primary attribute tables created in normalization process with simple aggregate values.
+Current schema views of Access and Error primary attribute tables created in normalization process with simple aggregate values.
-These are primitive data presentations of the log data warehouse.
+These are primitive access and error data presentations of the log data warehouse.
+The complex data Slicing and Dicing is done in MySQL2ApacheLogs.

 ApacheLogs2MySQL is the 'EL' of the 'ELK' Stack.
-The Web interface
-[MySQL2ApacheECharts](https://github.com/willthefarmer/mysql-to-apache-echarts) in development is the 'K' of the 'ELK' Stack.
+The Web interface [MySQL2ApacheECharts](https://github.com/willthefarmer/mysql-to-apache-echarts) in development is the 'K' of the 'ELK' Stack.

 MySQL View - apache_logs.access_ua_browser_family_list - data from LogFormat: combined & csv2mysql